xiaohk/notes/content/note/how-to-make-taps-happy.md

 ### 5. Use `\aptLtoX{}` to have different LaTeX code for different targets (PDF and HTML)

-First add the below `acmart-taps.sty` file in your source directory:
+Step 1.
+Add the below `acmart-taps.sty` file in your source directory:

 ```latex
 % "acmart-taps.sty"